Skip to contents

 Pragmatic default estimator

-gen_outcome() simulates latent residual AR/VAR dynamics around the model-implied mean and resolves between()/within() from latent generating components supplied by upstream predictor generators. prep_sim_analysis() instead constructs the model applied analysts commonly fit to observed data:
+gen_outcome() simulates latent residual AR/VAR dynamics around the model-implied mean and resolves between()/within() from latent generating components supplied by upstream predictor generators.
+By default (centering = "manifest") prep_sim_analysis() instead constructs the model applied analysts commonly fit to observed data:

 • between(x) and within(x) become x_between and x_within, recomputed from realised person means of the observed x (manifest centering), not from the latent generating components.

-• ar1() becomes person-mean-centered lagged observed response predictors (lag_<response>_within), not the latent residual state.
+• ar1() becomes, by default, person-mean-centered lagged observed response predictors (lag_<response>_within), not the latent residual state.

 Examples